 What does 'evidence-based' mean?

-More information about some of the research we as our evidence-base, can be found here
+More information about some of the research that contributes to our evidence-base, can be found here.